cruzin/basic-chat/README.md

 * The use of context to retain the GuestUsername from the localhost:3000/ page to the chats page.
 * The use of websockets to ensure the chat keeps up to date (no need to refresh the page for the latest messages)
 * The use of a custom hook to handle the websocket connection
+* if the chat is "too wide" it's because i thought that the width of it was supposed to be flexible. a simple max width would keep it slim

 Backend wise, noteworthy things are
 * the sqlite database and its dao is in the /db folder